rickballard/CoCivium/legacy/Civium/admin/inbox/GmailDump_20250811/originals/README_Unified_Azoic_CoZoic_c10_20250806.md

 ---

-# CoCivium Repository
+# CoCivium™ Repository

-# CoCivium Repository
+# CoCivium™ Repository

 For full project overview, contributor guides, and design scaffolding, see: